-- The Applicant will submit a pre-application to the program identifying basic facility information such as, building type, square footage, and recently implemented ECMs, as well as, the reason(s) for requesting an energy audit; - A case manager will assist the Applicant in determining the audit path that best addresses the Applicant's needs (as described below) before the Applicant submits additional information regarding utility accounts and associated bills and other applicable energy usage information for each building in the scope; - Available energy audit paths include: - o ASHRAE Level I audit16; - o ASHRAE Level II audit; and
+- The Applicant will submit a pre-application to the program identifying basic facility information such as, building type, square footage, and recently implemented ECMs, as well as, the reason(s) for requesting an energy audit; - A case manager will assist the Applicant in determining the audit path that best addresses the Applicant's needs (as described below) before the Applicant submits additional information regarding utility accounts and associated bills and other applicable energy usage information for each building in the scope; - Available energy audit paths include: - o ASHRAE Level I audit;

 Level I - Walk-through Assessment - Assess a building's energy cost and efficiency by analyzing energy bills and conducting a brief survey of the building.
+A Level I energy analysis will identify and provide a savings and cost conducting a brief survey of the building.
 A Level I energy analysis will identify and provide a savings and cost analysis of low-cost/no-cost measures.
 It will also provide a listing of potential capital improvements that merit further consideration, along with an initial judgment of potential costs and savings.